 (1)

 For example, transformation of a vector v from the system coordinates to local crystallographic coordinates follows (i,j=1,2,3).
-Here a prime (‘) following an index 1, 2, or 3 in a subscript indicates a component of a vector or a tensor in the local crystalline coordinate, e.g., m1’(x) is the component of m(x) along the local crystallographic coordinate axis at position x.
-Note that summation convention is adopted throughout the documentation.
+Here a prime (‘) in a subscript following an index 1, 2, or 3 indicates a component of a vector or a tensor in the local crystalline coordinate, e.g., m1’(x) is the component of m(x) along the local crystallographic coordinate axis at position x.
+Note that Einstein summation convention is adopted throughout the documentation.

 2.2 Magnetization dynamics